 The ABL Facility contains a minimum Fixed Charge Coverage Ratio of 1.00 to 1.00 that is tested when excess availability under the ABL is less than the greater of (i) 10.0% of the Line Cap (the lesser of (a) the aggregate commitments under the ABL Facility and (b) the aggregate borrowing base) and (ii) \$7.5 million.
 If we have to borrow in excess of 10.0% of the Line Cap and \$7.5 million, and we do not increase our earnings, we also would be at risk of not being in compliance with the ABL Facility's fixed charge coverage ratio.
 Compliance with the fixed charge coverage ratio is dependent on the results of our operations, which are subject to a number of factors including current economic conditions.
 Adverse developments in the economy, including as a result of the COVID-19 outbreak, could lead to reduced spending by our customers and end-users which could adversely impact our net sales and cash flow, which could affect our ability to comply with the fixed charge coverage ratio.
 In addition, the ABL Facility contains other affirmative and negative covenants that restrict Varex's operating and financing activities.
 These provisions may limit our ability to, among other things, incur future indebtedness, contingent obligations or liens, guarantee indebtedness, make certain investments and capital expenditures, sell stock or assets, pay dividends and consummate certain mergers or acquisitions.
 Failure to comply with the fixed charge coverage ratio and other covenants, including the requirement to timely deliver financial statements within applicable grace periods, could result in an event of default.
 Upon an event of default, if the ABL Facility is not amended or the event of default is not waived, the lender could declare all amounts then outstanding, together with accrued interest, to be immediately due and payable.
 If this happens, Varex may not be able to make those payments or borrow sufficient funds from alternative sources to make those payments.
-Even if Varex were to obtain additional financing, that financi including the notes.
-These alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.
-If our operating results and available cash are insufficient to meet our debt service obligations, we could face substantial liquidity problems and might be required to dispose of material assets or operations to meet our debt service and other obligations.
-We may not be able to consummate those dispositions or to obtain the proceeds that we could realize from them, and these proceeds may not be adequate to meet any debt service obligations then due.
-Any future refinancing of our indebtedness could be at higher interest rates and may require us to comply with more onerous covenants which could further restrict our business operations.
-Additionally, the Indenture will limit the use of the proceeds from any disposition of our assets.
-As a result, the Indenture may prevent us from using the proceeds from such dispositions to satisfy our debt service obligations.
+Even if Varex were to obtain additional financing, that financing may be on unfavorable terms.